-The Aerodromes & Facilitation Section is entrusted to regulate civil aerodromes in Sri Lanka, which enables to ensure safe and efficient aircraft operations at the aerodromes.
-The section is empowered by Civil Aviation Act, ICAO Annexes, and other guidance materials relevant information promulgated through Implementing Standards, directives, directions and guidance material.
-Annex 14 to the ICAO convention is the main Annex relevant to aerodromes which is promulgated through Implementing Standards (IS) 30 and 41 respectively.
-In addition to the ISs published for the promulgation of Annex 14, two Implementing Standards, IS 37 for Certification of aerodromes and IS 32 regulating pavement strength conditions in the aerodromes are published.
-Industry guidance regarded to be another type of supporting documents readily available in CAASL to aid industry to improve their operational safety and efficiency.
+The Aerodromes and Facilitation Section is entrusted to regulate civil aerodromes in Sri Lanka, which enables to ensure safe and efficient aircraft operations at the aerodromes.
+The section is empowered by the Civil Aviation Act, ICAO Annexes, and other guidance material with relevant information promulgated through Implementing Standards, directives, directions and guidance material.
+Annexure 14 to the ICAO convention is the main Annex relevant to aerodromes which is promulgated through Implementing Standards (IS) 30 and 41 respectively.
+In addition to the ISs published for the promulgation of Annex 14, two Implementing Standards, IS 37 for certification of aerodromes and IS 32 for regulating pavement strength conditions in the aerodromes are also published.
+Industry guidance is regarded as another type of supporting document readily available in CAASL to aid the industry to improve their operational safety and efficiency.